Configuring Bacularis#

 Basic

 Basic is an authentication method which is natively realized by Bacularis.
-To make it working you can use default Bacularis users file or provide your own users file.
+To make it working you can use default Bacularis user file (where users are stored) or provide your own user file.
 There is possible to choose hash algorithm to store password hashes: APR1-MD5, SHA-1, SHA-256, SHA-512, SSHA (salted SHA-1), BCrypt.

 Local user

-It is default authentication method.
+This is the default authentication method.
 This type of authentication is realized by HTML form in the Bacularis Web.
-It uses internal Bacularis users file.
+It uses internal Bacularis user file.
 Password hashes are stored using APR1-MD5 hash algorithm.

 LDAP